krozzi/SongSage/README.md

 # SongSage (previously SpotiPal)

-A very bad spotify song recommender built by two highschool freshmen.
+A very bad spotify song recommender built by two idiot highschoolers

 Get personalized song recommendations in seconds.
 This project uses NextJS, TailwindCSS, DaisyUI, and the Spotify API.